nens/threedi-docs/source/d_1d_objects.rst

      - decimal number
      - No
      - m
-     - The thickness of the (porous) pipe wall that the water needs to flow through to reach the groundwater (or v.v.), see :ref:`1d2d_groundwater_exchange`
+     - The thickness of the (porous) manhole wall that the water needs to flow through to reach the groundwater (or v.v.), see :ref:`1d2d_groundwater_exchange`
    * - Hydraulic conductivity in
      - hydraulic_conductivity_in
      - decimal number
      - No
      - \-
-     - Hydraulic conductivity for water flowing from the groundwater into the pipe, see :ref:`1d2d_groundwater_exchange`
+     - Hydraulic conductivity for water flowing from the groundwater into the manhole, see :ref:`1d2d_groundwater_exchange`
    * - Hydraulic conductivity out
      - hydraulic_conductivity_out
      - decimal number
      - No
      - \-
-     - Hydraulic conductivity for water flowing from the pipe into the groundwater, see :ref:`1d2d_groundwater_exchange`
+     - Hydraulic conductivity for water flowing from the manhole into the groundwater, see :ref:`1d2d_groundwater_exchange`

 .. _manhole_notes_for_modellers: